kellegous/sharing/docs/local-ai-setup/index.md

 ## 4. Install Ollamac

 I've tried a few different UIs.
 There is a nice web client called [Open WebUI](https://openwebui.com/).
 It's very good and it includes a lot of features.
-It's also well designed for an open source project.
-But I like a simple native app so I use [Ollamac](https://github.com/kevinhermawan/Ollamac).
+I've added a section below describing how I run it in docker.
+I like a simple native app so I use [Ollamac](https://github.com/kevinhermawan/Ollamac).
 It looks like this,

 ![Ollamac](./ollamac.png)